-- All quantities of Class IA flammable liquids; - Class IB and IC flammable liquids greater than 100 milliliters; - Water reactive chemicals in quantities greater than 50 grams; - All organic peroxides, unstable compounds, and pyrophoric compounds; - All gas cylinders; - Highly toxic materials greater than 50 grams; - Corrosive liquids greater than 2 liters; - All EPCRA extremely hazardous substances listed in Appendix D. - All DHS Chemicals of Interest listed in Appendix D.
+- All quantities of Class IA flammable liquids; - Class IB and IC flammable liquids greater than 100 milliliters; - Water reactive chemicals in quantities greater than 50 grams; - All organic peroxides, unstable compounds, and pyrophoric compounds;

+- All gas cylinders; - Highly toxic materials greater than 50 grams; - Corrosive liquids greater than 2 liters; - All EPCRA extremely hazardous substances listed in Appendix D. - All DHS Chemicals of Interest listed in Appendix D.

 Appendices B and C have information that would be useful in determining whether a chemical would fall under the inventory requirement.
 NFPA fire diamond information commonly available can also help.
 Liquids with a flammability rating of 3 are considered Class IB and IC liquids while those with a flammability rating of 4 are Class IA.
-If in doubt whether a chemical would fall under one of the above categories, then maintain it on your inventory.
-Inventories must be made available to the OEHS upon request.
+If in doubt whether a chemical would fall under one of the above categories, then maintain it on the laboratory specific inventory.
+OEHS maintains the chemical inventory database for UAH through US SDS.
+Once a year during the annual EHS inspections an up-to-date inventory will be requested so the inventory records can be updated.